Kunal-Attri/Lock-System/README.md

 5. Training model on the data set collected from Sampling.py
      - The collected dataset from `Sampling.py` will further be trained in `FaceIdentificationModel.py`
+     - In `FaceIdentificationModel.py`, the function `__train_model` trains the collected Data set and gets the program ready for Face Detection using LBPH (Local Binary Pattern Histogram) Face Reecognition.
+     -